It is, and always has been, legal to enter into a surrogacy arrangement in the UK. However, there are various rules and restrictions.

-It is a common misconception that it is illegal for parents to pay a UK surrogate more than expenses.
+It is a common misconception that it is illegal for parents to pay a UK surrogate more than her reasonable expenses.
 In fact, there is no such offence in UK law.
 The issue of payments is simply a consideration for the family court, which must authorise payments of more than reasonable expenses before it can make a parental order.

 There is no definition of reasonable expenses (nor a fixed amount as to what is allowed), so the court must decide what is reasonable in each case and in practice often takes quite a relaxed approach.
 There is also now a history of the High Court retrospectively authorising payments of more than expenses in international commercial surrogacy cases.
 The court always wants to know that things have been handled responsibly, and there has been no exploitation or attempt to circumvent child protection law.
 However, there has never been a case where the court has refused to make a parental order because too much was paid.

-It is a criminal offence for third parties to receive payment for arranging surrogacy, although there is an exemption for certain non profit-making organisations.
+It is a criminal offence for third parties to receive payment for arranging surrogacy, although there is an exemption for non profit-making organisations.
 There are three main non-profit surrogacy agencies in the UK - Brilliant Beginnings, COTS and Surrogacy UK - which operate within the permitted framework.